sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/executors_troubleshooting.md

 ## Disabling the auto-deletion of Executor VMs
 > NOTE: These instructions are for users using the VMs deployed via the [Terraform Modules](https://docs.sourcegraph.com/admin/deploy_executors_terraform)

 The Executor host VMs are configured to automatically tear themselves down once all jobs in the queue are completed.
-This is very inconvenient when trying to debug issues in the executor configuration or connections.
+While this is desired behaviour under regular circumstances, it complicates debugging issues in the executor configuration or connections.
 To prevent the VMs from automatically stopping:
 1. `ssh` into the VM
 1. `sudo su` to become the `root` user
 1. Remove (or rename) the `/shutdown_executor.sh` file